pritis-spektra/dvlprprdctvtyghdepth/Lab04/Lab4.md

 Improve robustness with minimal changes.

 1. Select **getEmployeeById** and enter below prompt in Copilot chat.Review and accept the change:

-    ```
-    Add error handling for the case when the employee does not exist.
-Do
-    not change external API contracts.
+    +++Add error handling for the case when the employee does not exist.Do not change external API contracts.+++
-    ```

     ![](./media/image8.png)

 2.  *Select the deleteEmployee* method and enter below prompt in Copilot chat.
 Review the change and accept:

-    ```
-    Add error handling when deleting a non-existent employee.
-Keep behavior
-    consistent with the current design.
+    +++Add error handling when deleting a non-existent employee.
+Keep behavior consistent with the current design.+++
-    ```

     ![](./media/image9.png)

 ## Task 6 – Function Extraction

 Reduce duplication and improve reuse.

 1. Keep open the **EmployeeService.java** and enter below prompt in copilot chat to reduce duplication and improve reuse in finding employees method.

-    ```
-    Extract the logic for finding employees by email into a reusable
+    +++Extract the logic for finding employees by email into a reusable private method.+++
-    private method.
-    ```

     ![](./media/image10.png)

 2. Enter below prompt in Copilot chat for sorting employees by last name.review the change and accept.

-    ```
-    Extract the logic for sorting employees by last name into a reusable
+    +++Extract the logic for sorting employees by last name into a reusable  private method.+++
-    private method.
-    ```

     ![](./media/image11.png)

 ## Step 7 – Add Repository Features

 Extend functionality safely.

 1. Open **EmployeeRepository.java** under repository folder and enter below prompt.
 Review the change and accept:

-    ```
-    Add Spring Data JPA repository methods to search employees by name and
-    sort by last name.
+    +++Add Spring Data JPA repository methods to search employees by name and  sort by last name.+++
-    ```

     ![](./media/image12.png)

 2. Enter below prompt to implement new features.
-It adds new methods io employeesService.java.
+It adds new methods to employeesService.java.
 Review and accept the features

-    ```
-    Use these repository methods in the service to implement a new
+    +++Use these repository methods in the service to implement a new  feature.+++
-    feature.
-    ```

     ![](./media/image13.png)

 ##  Task 8 – Add Documentation with Copilot

 JavaDoc for service methods

-1. Select *EmployeeService* and enter to add Javadoc for all undocumented methods
+1. Select **EmployeeService** and enter /doc in Copilot Chat Agent mode  to add Javadoc for all undocumented methods

     +++/doc+++

     ![](./media/image14.png)

-Note : If tests are missing or failing use +++/setupTests+++ and +++/tests+++
+>Note : If tests are missing or failing use +++/setupTests+++ and +++/tests+++
+>Close all the Lab 04 files and terminal to continue with Lab 05

 ## Summary :